Hello and welcome to another Optics Trade debate. Today, we are going to be comparing two configurations of binoculars, namely 10×42 and 12×50.

 10×42 is a standard configuration of binoculars, which is extremely popular – all manufacturers produce such binoculars.
 These can be used for all types of observations, such as birdwatching, hunting, even travelling and hiking, observing wildlife, etc.

 12×50 is a much rarer configuration to come across.
-It can also be used for all the previously-mentioned types of observations, but it is not as popular.
+It can also be used for hunting, birdwatching, hiking and traveling, but it is not as popular.
 For this reason, only a few manufacturers produce them.
 In Europe, they are also not as popular as in the US.

-Before we move on to the differences, we would like to point out the only noticeable similarity we found: these two configurations provide similar low-light performance.
+Before we move on to the differences between 10×42 versus 12×50 binoculars, we would like to point out the only noticeable similarity we found: these two configurations provide similar low-light performance.
 8×42 binos provide a 4.2 mm exit pupil, and the 12×50 almost do as well.

 When it comes to the lens diameter, the 10×42 binoculars have a smaller objective lens.
 This means that these binoculars weigh less, are usually smaller, and the comfort is better.
 With 12×50 binoculars, it is more difficult to observe for longer periods of time if you are not leaning against something or mounting them on a tripod, which helps you to stabilize the image.